NYU-RTS/rts-docs/docs/hpc/07_containers/03_singularity_with_conda.md

 ```

 ### Using CentOS 8 for Julia (for Module Compatibility)
 Building on the previous Julia example, this will demonstrate how to set up a similar environment using the Singularity CentOS 8 image for additional customization.
-Using the CentOS 8 overlay allows for the loading of modules installed on Greene, such as Knitro 12.3.0
+Using the CentOS 8 overlay allows for the loading of modules installed on Torch, such as Knitro 12.3.0

 Copy overlay image:
 ```sh